 1946 St. Augustine’s school

 I must have been five and the war was over when my mother took me to St. Augustine’s Infant School on Kilburn Park Road.
 To this day I don’t know why we were late for school … But we were.
-Mum and I went into the assembly hall it was full of kids, all sitting cross-legged on the floor with Nuns and old tired looking teachers looking on from the circumference of the hall.
+Mum and I went into the assembly hall it was full of kids, all sitting cross-legged on the floor with Nuns and old tired-looking teachers looking on from the circumference of the hall.
 I remember, even at that young age the smell of urine in the air.
 Miss Pym was one of the teachers back then.
 Miss Pym was (to my eyes) really old… With butterfly glasses and tight grey-white curly hair…….
 I was to spend the next seven years in that school.

 As I said some of the teachers were Nuns being as it was a Church of England school.
 So it was” Sister” this and “Sister “that.
 One day I asked one of the Sisters in class where babies came from?

 Where do babies come from?“

 I’m still waiting for her reply.
-I would guess that that question would of have set her back a bit in her bloomers!
+I would guess that that question would have set her back a bit in her bloomers!

-The school was built behind the back gardens of the terraced houses which were facing on Kilburn Park Road.
+The school was built behind the back gardens of the terraced houses which were facing onto Kilburn Park Road.
 The school was situated about halfway in the block.
 There was a gap between the terraced houses, the width of maybe one or one and a half houses.
 This is where the playground was.
 There was a big wrought iron fence and gates right across the playground from one house to the other Then there were about ten or twelve stone steps going right the way across leading down to the tarmac playground.
 The playground dropped away and there was a distinct slopping hill and then it sloped all the way down to the bottom.
 This is where the red-bricked school was.
 The school itself was settled into the ground to the left of the playground.

-In modern-day Kilburn Park Road, the houses that were once hiding the red bricked school have been demolished.
+In modern-day Kilburn Park Road, the houses that were once hiding the red-bricked school have been demolished.
 Leaving the side of the school to be seen from the roadway.

 The playground narrowed at the bottom, to a narrow Path.
 There on the right was the boy’s urinals and W.C’s.
-Next to the boy’s toilets would of have been the girl’s lavatories, but can’t remember for sure.
+Next to the boy’s toilets would have been the girl’s lavatories, but can’t remember for sure.
 They were both under an auxiliary building which you can see on the right of the main school building.
 To the left of the lavatories, stone steps lead up to the school entrance from the playground, which was at the end of the school.
 From here on I remember very little about the layout of St. Augustine’s, but it was properly a typical layout for a school of the times.